luisico/ansible-omd-labs/README.md

 This roles installs OMD Labs edition with default configuration (`Naemon` + `Thruk`).
 Other components can be chosen by setting options in `omd_config`.
 If Grafana is activated, this role will also adjust `check_mk` templates to produce the right action urls.

+MKPs can also be installing by listing them in `omd_mkps`.

 Requirements
 ------------
 See `meta/main.yml`.